Energy bills explained: understanding your gas and electricity bill

 Most popular customer questions

-Your bills can be based on predictions of how much you’ll use, rather than meter readings.
+Your bills can be based on estimates, rather than meter readings.
 In this case, you can take meter readings yourself, to see if they’re different to the estimates.
 And if you make sure your bills are accurate, rather than estimated, find out how a smart meter could give you greater control over your gas and electricity.

 DR (or debit) means you owe money to your supplier, as you haven’t paid enough.
 If a debit balance keeps growing, your supplier may suggest raising your Direct Debit payment, to help you catch up.